NYCIST/macos-app-blocker/README.md

   - Choose from common apps or enter a custom app name
   - Set specific time ranges for blocking
   - Select which days of the week to enforce blocking
+  - Upload school days file or enter dates manually via calendar
+  - Specify IP addresses for location-based blocking (optional)
-- **Complete Setup**: Generates all necessary LaunchDaemons, helper scripts, and cron configurations
+- **Complete Setup**: Generates all necessary LaunchDaemons, helper scripts, cron configurations, and checker scripts

 ### School Day Calendar (`calendar.html`)
 - Interactive calendar to select school/work days and it generates a text file, `school_days.txt`, with the dates
 - Date range selection
 - Export in the exact format needed for the scheduled blocking scripts
+- Can be uploaded directly to the script generator

+### Smart Blocking Logic
+- **School Day Check**: Only blocks on dates specified in `school_days.txt`
+- **IP Address Check**: Only blocks when device is at specified IP addresses (optional)
+- **Dual Verification**: Both conditions must be met for blocking to activate (when both are configured)

 ## 📖 How to Use